-Current passport costs vary based on the applicant’s age, the type of passport requested (book or card), processing speed, and delivery methods.
+Passport costs in 2025 vary based on the applicant’s age, the type of passport requested (renewal or new passport), processing speed and delivery methods.
 An adult passport book costs $130 + shipping when renewed by mail and $130 + $35 execution fee when applying for a first-time passport.
+Online renewals of eligible adult passports are $130 with no option for expedited processing or shipping.

 What Are the General Costs for Passport Applications?